scaffold-eth/create-eth/contributors/core-extensions.md

 There's one main `src/config.ts` file to configure the questions shown to the user.

-For each extension there is an optional `templates/extensions/{extensionName}/config.json` file providing information about the specific extension.

 | ⚠️ Note how the extension config file is a JSON file

 ## Config files API